Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Who hires legal transcribers?
 That would be firms, departments, government agencies, and any law enforcement field that needs transcriptionists for witness statements, 911 calls, and other legal proceedings.

-While legal transcriptionists often work in courtrooms or offices, they can also make money in the legal industry from their homes.
+While legal transcriptionists often work in courtrooms or offices, they can also earn money in the legal industry from their homes.

 As you can guess, you can’t do such a job without being familiar with medical terminology.
-Each medical transcriber must get the necessary license or certification to book medical transcriptionist jobs.
+Each medical transcriber must have a license or certification (you can acquire such from various medical transcriptionist programs).

 Expect to work in a medical office – a certified medical transcriptionist can also work online.